-Recently we have seen an increased amount of fraud on the site.
-Regardless of our continued efforts, we have gone from a few reports of fraudulent activity the site a year, to several within the last month alone.
+Regardless of our continued efforts, we still occasionally get reports ( about 5 per year) of fraudulent users on the site.
 These are mainly all trade deals gone bad.
 REMEMBER, YOU SHOULD ONLY TRADE LOCALLY.
 WE DO NOT RECOMMEND MAILING TRADES!
 If you choose to do so, do so at your risk!
 Also NEVER SEND MONEY VIA THE PAYPAL ‘FRIENDS AND FAMILY’ OPTION.
 If you do so you lose any payment protection.
 If a seller asks you to do this they are most likely a scammer!

 #3.
 We DO NOT recommend listing your phone number on your ad listing.
 To help us track dishonest users on the site, it helps if you use our messaging system – so there is a documented conversation of the transaction and so we can identify their IP address, ban them, and seek legal action if necessary.